scryptedapp/btop-camera/README.md

 For local Scrypted installs on **MacOS**, several brew packages must be manually installed: `xquartz`, `gnu-getopt`, `ffmpeg`, `btop`.

 This plugin provides a virtual camera device that continuously streams output from the `btop` system monitoring tool.
 Under the hood, a virtual X11 display is created to run `btop` and `xterm`.
 An instance of `ffmpeg` is used to stream the screen capture over RTMP from the virtual display.
+Configurability of `xterm` fonts is currently only available in Docker and LXC.